sstsimulator/sst-macro/docs/manual/manual.md

 For the Cray X630, a = 96, h=10, and p=4 so that each router is connected to many other (h=10) groups.
 The caveat is that in many implementations global links are grouped together for h=2 or 3 fat global links.
 These demonstrate well-balanced ratios.
-In general, scaling out a dragonfly should not increase the size of a group, only the number of groups.
+In general, scaling out a cascade should not increase the size of a group, only the number of groups.

-#### 4.5.1: Allocation and indexing<a name="subsec:dragonfly:allocatoin"></a>
+#### 4.5.1: Allocation and indexing<a name="subsec:cascade:allocatoin"></a>

-The dragonfly coordinate system is essentially the same as a 3D torus.
+The cascade coordinate system is essentially the same as a 3D torus.
 The group 2D hypercube layout defines X and Y coordinates.
 The group number defines a Z or G coordinate.
-Thus the topology in Figure [30](#fig:topologies:dragonfly) would be specified as
+Thus the topology in Figure [30](#fig:topologies:cascade) would be specified as

 ````
 topology.name = cascade